ouya/docs/controllers.md

 This new MENU function provides an easy and consistent way for games and apps to map a pause or context menu to a button on our controller.

+*NOTE:* Because the menu button press is emulated, the up and down events happen at once.
+This means you won't be able to detect it being pressed using the passive anytime state querying.
+It's much more reliable to detect the menu press in your onKeyUp/Down code.

 ##### Distinguishing between Analog Joystick and Touchpad

 Both the analog joystick and the touchpad states are read using **onGenericMotionEvent**.
 To distinguish between them you can query the input source: